ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

 ## Introduction
 {: #introduction}

-This tutorial deploys a Docker container as a Hyper Protect Virtual Server for VPC.
-Inside the [`/example-files` folder](https://github.com/ibm-hyper-protect/hyper-protect-virtual-server-samples/tree/main/log-encryption){: external}, you can find the following materials:
+This tutorial explains how to deploy Docker Compose or Podman Play as a Hyper Protect Virtual Server instance.
+You can use one of the following approaches.

+[`log-encryption`](https://github.com/ibm-hyper-protect/samples/tree/main/log-encryption) is a sample repository folder.

+### Docker Compose approach
+{: #doccomp}

-1. A `docker-compose.yaml` file under the `/compose` directory, which deploys and manages the container application to be used in this tutorial.
-The image that we use is the official Ubuntu image from [DockerHub](https://hub.docker.com/_/ubuntu){: external}.
+- In the [`log-encryption`](https://github.com/ibm-hyper-protect/samples/tree/main/log-encryption) folder, you have a `docker-compose.yaml` file under `/compose` directory, which deploys and manages the Docker Compose application.
+The image that we use is the official Ubuntu image from [DockerHub](https://hub.docker.com/_/ubuntu).
-2. Within the Docker Compose file, there is a `command:` instruction to tell Docker to run a Shell script that prints a line of plain text, and a line of encrypted message to the standard output.
+- Within the `docker-compose.yaml` file, there is a command that asks Docker Compose to run a shell script (`example.sh`) that prints a line of plain text and a line of encrypted message to the standard output.
 This `example.sh` file exists in the `/compose/bin` directory.
-3. A public key `logging.pub` is required for encrypting the log message.
+- A public key `logging.pub` is required for encrypting the log message.
 This file must exist in the `/compose` folder.
-This tutorial will show an example of generating a key pair encrypted via AES with a passphrase using openssl.
+This tutorial shows an example of generating a key pair encrypted via AES with a passphrase by using `openssl`.
-4. The `volumes:` instruction tells Docker to mount the `compose` volume with the public key and the simple logging application to `/var/logging` inside the container.
-The Ubuntu image will start as a container later and run `example.sh` as its main application.
+- The `volumes:` instruction tells Docker Compose to mount the Docker Compose volume with the public key and the simple logging application to `/var/logging` inside the container.
+The Ubuntu image starts as a container later and run `example.sh` as its main application.

+### Podman Play approach
+{: #podplay}

+- In the [`log-encryption`](https://github.com/ibm-hyper-protect/samples/tree/main/log-encryption) folder, you have `pods.yaml` file under `/pods` directory, which deploys and manages the container application to be used in this tutorial.
+The image that we use is the official Ubuntu image from [DockerHub](https://hub.docker.com/_/ubuntu).
+- Within the Podman Play file, there is a command that asks Podman to run a shell script (`example.sh`) that prints a line of plain text and a line of encrypted message to the standard output.
+This `example.sh` file exists in the `/pods/bin` directory.
+- A public key `logging.pub` is required for encrypting the log message.
+This file must exist in the `/pods` folder.
+This tutorial shows an example of generating a key pair encrypted through AES with a passphrase by using `openssl`.
+- The `volumes:` instruction tells Podman to mount the Podman volume with the public key and the simple logging application to `/var/logging` inside the container.
+The Ubuntu image starts as a container later and run `example.sh` as its main application.

-The [contract](/docs/vpc?topic=vpc-about-contract_se) is a YAML file to specify the Hyper Protect Virtual Server for VPC instance that you want to create.
+The [contract](./about-contract.md) is a YAML file to specify the Hyper Protect Virtual Server instance that you want to create.
 In this tutorial, a dedicated public and private key pair is used to encrypt and decrypt the selected log messages.

+You must abide to the following:
+​​​​​​
-- The private key is kept by you to decrypt the downloaded logs later.
+   - ​​​​​​You must keep the private key to decrypt the downloaded logs later.
-- The public key must be embedded into the contract, which is a special approach for our case.
-The public key `logging.pub` is stored under the `/example-files` folder along with the `docker-compose.yml` file.
-As mentioned in the preparation of the [`workload` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_workload) of the contract, the `archive` subsection contains the `base64` encoded TGZ file archive of `docker-compose.yml`.
-The `logging.pub` file in our example will undergo the same encoding and compression since it's stored in the same folder.
-As a result, the created instance will acquire the public key for subsequent log encryption.
+   - ​The public key must be embedded into the contract, which is a special approach for our case.
+The public key ​​​​​`​logging.pub​​​​` is stored under the `​​​​​​/log-encryption/pods`​​​​ folder for Podman approach and ​​​​​​`/log-encryption/compose`​​​​ folder for Docker Compose along with the `​​​​​​pods.yaml`​​​​ file and ​​​​​​`docker-compose.yaml​​​`​ respectively.
+As mentioned in the preparation of the [`workload` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_workload)​ of the contract, the `archive` subsection contains the `​​​​​​base64​​​`​ encoded TGZ file archive of ​​​​​`​podman-play`​​​​.
+The ​​​​​`​logging.pub​​​`​ file in our example undergoes the same encoding and compression, since it is stored in the same folder.
+As a result, the created instance acquires the public key for subsequent log encryption.​​​​
+​​​​
+   ​

-This tutorial also provides sample files such as `env.yaml`, `workload.yaml`, and `user-data.yaml`.
-They are only meant as references for correct schema.
+​​​​​​This tutorial also provides sample files such as ​​​​​`​env.yaml​​​`​, ​​​​​`​workload.compose.yaml​​​`​ (for Docker Compose), ​​​​​`​workload.pods.yaml​​​​`(for Podman Play), and ​​​​​`​user-data.yaml`​​​​.
+They are only meant as references for correct schema.​​​
+​
 ## Before you begin
 {: #hpvs-prereq}

 1. Install [OpenSSL](https://www.openssl.org/){: external} for encryption.
 This tutorial uses version 3.0 or later.
-2. Set up your logging instance by following the [documentation](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
+1. Set up your logging instance by following the [documentation](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).
-3. The example runs on a Linux system.
+1. The example runs on a Linux system.

 ## Prepare your contract
 {: #prepare-your-contract}

-This tutorial will get you started with a simple Hyper Protect Virtual Server for VPC contract that only has an [`env` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_env) and a [`workload` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_workload).
+This tutorial gets you started with a simple Hyper Protect Virtual Server for VPC contract that only has an [`env` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_env) and a [`workload` section](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_workload).

-As recommended in [contract encryption](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_encrypt), we will encrypt both sections.
+As recommended in [contract encryption](/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_encrypt), we encrypt both sections.
 When the instance boots, the bootloader decrypts the contract if it's encrypted.
 Follow the instructions at [Downloading the encryption certificate and extracting the public key](/docs/vpc?topic=vpc-about-contract_se#encrypt_downloadcert).
 This tutorial uses the [certificate](/media/docs/downloads/hyper-protect-container-runtime/ibm-hyper-protect-container-runtime-1-0-s390x-14-encrypt.crt){: external} for the IBM Hyper Protect Container Runtime image version `ibm-hyper-protect-container-runtime-1-0-s390x-14`.
 The file `hpcr.crt` is already available inside `example-files`.
 Follow the steps to obtain the simple contract:

 1. Get the hostname and the ingestion key of your Log Analysis instance.
 See [Logging for Hyper Protect Virtual Servers for VPC](/docs/vpc?topic=vpc-logging-for-hyper-protect-virtual-servers-for-vpc).

-2. Create and encrypt the `env` section.
+1. Create and encrypt the `env` section.
 Refer to the `env.yaml` file in the `example-files` folder for the correct schema.
 Replace the content with your logging hostname and ingestion key.
 Run the `encrypt-basic.sh` script to obtain the encrypted `env` section of the contract.
    ```sh
    cat env.yaml | ./encrypt-basic.sh hpcr.crt
    ```
    {: codeblock}

-3. Create the `workload` section.
-Refer to the `workload.yaml` sample file in the `example-files` folder for the correct schema.
-In this example, the docker compose file in the `example-files` folder will be used for the `compose` subsection.
+1. Create the workload section.
+Refer to the `workload.pods.yaml` (for Podman Play) or `workload.compose.yaml` (for Docker Compose) sample file in the `log-encryption` folder for the correct schema.
+In this example, the Podman play file in the `log-encryption` folder will be used for the `podman` subsection and Docker Compose uses the `compose` subsection..

    In addition, provide the public key for encrypting the log messages.
 Run the following commands to generate a key pair.
-We will proceed with the public key.
-Note that `logEncrypt` is the passphrase to generate keys, you may use your own.
+We proceed with the public key.
+Note that `logEncrypt` is the passphrase to generate keys, you can use your own.

    ```sh
    openssl genrsa -aes128 -passout pass:logEncrypt -out logging 4096
    ```